Notarized and authenticated documents

 | Typical use case | CGU, quotes, accused | HR contracts, NDAs, mandates, leases | Notarial acts, INPI, public contracts, M&A |

 Yes.
-Certyneo's QES goes through a qualified trust service provider (itsme in Belgium, Evrotrust for the other EU countries) on the European trusted list published by the Commission.
-The issued certificate is uniformly recognized across all 27 member states under Article 25(2) of eIDAS.
-The resulting signature is strictly equivalent to that of any other QTSP on the list.
+Certyneo's QES goes through a qualified trust service provider on the European trusted list published by the Commission — today itsme or Evrotrust, the signer's choice.
+The issued certificate is uniformly recognised across all 27 member states under Article 25(2) of eIDAS: the resulting signature is strictly equivalent to that of any other QTSP on the list.
+Identity documents issued by 56 countries are accepted.

 The marginal cost of a qualified signature comes from the partner QTSP — each signature consumes a certificate, an identity check and a cryptographic operation on their infrastructure.
 Rather than passing this cost through a flat monthly subscription (which penalises occasional use), we bill per use.
 You only pay for QES in the months you use it, and only for the volume actually signed.
 Beyond 100 signatures/month, a negotiated volume rate is available under the Enterprise contract.

-For the first signature only, the signer must install the Evrotrust app (iOS or Android), or authenticate via itsme if they are in Belgium.
-Identity verification takes about 3 minutes — ID document + video selfie.
+For the first signature only, the signer installs the identity app of their choice (itsme or Evrotrust, iOS or Android) and authenticates.
+Verification takes about 3 minutes — identity document + video selfie — and accepts documents issued by 56 countries.
 Once the certificate is issued, every subsequent QES signature is applied in under a minute with no further verification.
 The certificate is stored on the signer's phone and remains valid for several years.

 Yes.
 Certyneo's QES uses the PAdES-LTA format (PDF Advanced Electronic Signatures — Long Term Availability) defined by ETSI EN 319 142.
 The qualified certificate, the qualified timestamp and all validation information are embedded in the PDF itself, which keeps the signature verifiable for 10 years even if the QTSP shuts down in the meantime.
 Adobe Reader, the INPI / RBE / court verifiers and public procurement portals recognise this format natively.

 The €9.90 per signature only applies to a QES actually applied to a document.
 You can prepare an envelope, send it to the signer and have them sign with QES — billing only triggers at the moment the QTSP validates the signature, not before.
-If you want to test the signer experience without committing, choose the AES level (included in your subscription) to get familiar with the interface, then switch to QES for your real deeds.
+If you want to test the signer experience without committing, choose the AES level (included from the Personal plan) to get familiar with the interface, then switch to QES for your real deeds.

 Within the EU and the EEA (Iceland, Liechtenstein, Norway), the eIDAS QES is legally recognised in every member state.
 Outside the EU (United States, United Kingdom, Switzerland, Canada, etc.), recognition depends on bilateral agreements and the law of the destination country.
 Switzerland and the UK have equivalent frameworks (ZertES, eIDAS-UK) with partial mutual recognition agreements.
 For a deed intended for a third country, consult an international lawyer to confirm local recognition.